Treadmill Buying Guide

 • Do research!
 Always look at the reviews of those who own the treadmills you are considering.

-• How much can you or are you willing to spend on a treadmill?
+• How much are you willing to spend on a treadmill?
 Although treadmills are priced to fit just about any budget, the less expensive ones may not meet your fitness needs.

 • Take measurements.
 You'll want enough room to comfortably move your arms while exercising on the treadmill.
 If space is an issue, you may want to consider a treadmill that folds up when it isn't in use.